davecao/StructCompare/Readme.rst

     --chain1 <Optional>         Specify the chain name of the first molecule in PDB format.
-                                   If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
-    --chain2 <Optional>         Specify the chain name of the second molecule in PDB format.
+                                   If not given, all alpha carbon atoms will be picked up for pairwise structure alignment. (-c1 for short) --chain2 <Optional>         Specify the chain name of the second molecule in PDB format.
 Optioned.
-                                   If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
+                                   If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.(-c2 for short)
     --showElapsedTime, -e          Print out elapsed time (boolean).
     --method, -m <Default=1>        Select comparison method(number):
                                         **1**.
 FATCAT rigid.